• Three essential elements that aren’t as obvious as they seem •

 Also note that Christian historical fiction isn’t necessarily the same thing as Christian historical romance, even though romance is heavily predominant in the genre.
 Most Christian historical fiction on the market today has some elements of romance, but not all—my books tend to emphasize storylines and relationships other than romance.

-What you can expect from my Christian historical fiction:
+What can you expect from the Christian historical novels I write?

-• Clear, growing faith that is expressed through dialogue as well as action, though never in a way that hijacks the story.
+- Clear, growing faith expressed through dialogue as well as action, though never in a way that hijacks the story.

-• Uplifting content—even when there’s danger or darkness for characters to fight against, you can expect to end the story without feeling like you’ve seen a movie you wish you hadn’t seen.
+- Uplifting content—you won’t feel like you’ve seen a movie you wish you hadn’t seen.
 That goes for romantic elements, language, and graphic violence.

-• Stories that bend to the facts, not the other way around, and a definite historical setting that features real events and how they might have affected people.
+- Stories that bend to the facts, not the other way around, and a definite historical setting (often a less familiar one) that features real events and how they might have affected people.

 If you have recommendations you think I should read, I’d love to hear your thoughts.
 Contact me and let me know what I’m missing.